 There’s a good chance it is!
 Cooler temperatures can prompt an otherwise healthy gasket to spring a leak.
 As the temperatures go down, your rubber seals and gaskets have a tendency to shrink which can exacerbate minor leaks.
 You’d be surprised how many leaking valve cover gaskets we see this time of year!

 A leaking valve cover gasket can allow engine oil to run down onto your exhaust system which is very hot, and you guessed it – the result is smoke.
-Should you experience this, head to Highline.
+Should you experience this, head to Highline Car Care.
 We’d be happy to take a look at no charge.